Katherine Dunham: From 1939 to the late 1950s

 In 1946, Dunham returned to Broadway for a revue entitled Bal Nègre, which received glowing notices from theater and dance critics.
 Early in 1947 Dunham choreographed the musical play Windy City, which premiered at the Great Northern Theater in Chicago.
 Later in the year she opened a cabaret show in Las Vegas, during the first year that the city became a popular entertainment as well as gambling destination.
 Later that year she took her troupe to Mexico, where their performances were so popular that they stayed and performed for more than two months.
 After Mexico, Dunham began touring in Europe, where she was an immediate sensation.
 In 1948, she opened A Caribbean Rhapsody, first at the Prince of Wales Theatre in London, and then took it to the Théâtre des Champs-Élysées in Paris.

 This was the beginning of more than 20 years during which Dunham performed with her company almost exclusively outside the United States.
 During these years, the Dunham company appeared in some 33 countries in Europe, North Africa, South America, Australia, and East Asia.
 Dunham continued to develop dozens of new productions during this period, and the company met with enthusiastic audiences in every city.
 Despite these successes, the company frequently ran into periods of financial difficulties, as Dunham was required to support all of the 30 to 40 dancers and musicians.
+Richard Buckle's memoir The Adventures of a Ballet Critic (Cresset Press, 1953) contains extended descriptions of his association with Dunham and John Pratt during her company's residency in London in 1948 with A Caribbean Rhapsody, and Buckle's collaboration with Dunham on a book about her work (Katherine Dunham: Her dancers, singers and musicians (Ballet Productions, 1949).
+This book was printed but never on sale due to Buckle's financial problems; the British Library holds a copy.

 Dunham and her company appeared in the Hollywood movie Casbah (1948) with Tony Martin, Yvonne De Carlo, and Peter Lorre, and in the Italian film Botta e Risposta, produced by Dino de Laurentiis.
 Also that year they appeared in the first ever, hour-long American spectacular televised by NBC, when television was first beginning to spread across America.
 This was followed by television spectaculars filmed in London, Buenos Aires, Toronto, Sydney, and Mexico City.

 In 1950, Sol Hurok presented Katherine Dunham and Her Company in a dance revue at the Broadway Theater in New York, with a program composed of some of Dunham's best works.
 It closed after only 38 performances.
 The company soon embarked on a tour of venues in South America, Europe, and North Africa.
 They had particular success in Denmark and France.
 In the mid-1950s, Dunham and her company appeared in three films: Mambo (1954), made in Italy; Die Grosse Starparade (1954), made in Germany; and Música en la Noche (1955), made in Mexico City.